 Although the first use of asbestos by humans is lost in antiquity, it is mentioned by Plinius, who referred to asbestos as immun vivum, “durable linen,” and Roman slaves who worked in these mines grew breathless and died prematurely.
 Asbestos has properties of incombustibility, durability, and resistance to friction, which have made it useful for insulation and heat protection in modern industry.
 H. Montague Murray,2 a London physician, recognized a new disease in the badly scarred lungs of an asbestos worker, presumably from a textile factory, who died after a brief illness characterized by extreme breathlessness.
 Murray connected the workplace exposure to the scarring in testifying before an inquiry at the British Government Commission on Occupational Disability in 1907 and stated hopefully that with the recognition of the cause, he would predict few future cases.
 His singular finding was ignored until 1924, when Cooke3 described pulmonary fibrosis in a woman who had worked for 20 years in an asbestos textile factory.
 The illness was widely regarded as a manifestation of tuberculosis, the plague of those times, and thus was largely ignored.
 Cooke4 also introduced the name “pulmonary asbestosis” as a pneumoconiosis, one of the dust diseases (as named by Zenker 60 years earlier).
 He suggested optimistically that recognition would lead to prevention.

-After further scattered reports of asbestosis in ...
+After further scattered ...